 Students may major in Sociology/Anthropology with an emphasis in Anthropology.
 Requirements for this major and suggestions for course planning are listed under Sociology/Anthropology in this section of the Guide.

-Six courses in Anthropology are required including ANTH 365 Anthropological Theory and one additional Anthropology course numbered 300 or above.
+Six courses in Anthropology are required including either ANTH 300 Ethnographic Methods or ANTH 302 Archaeological Methods or ANTH 365 Anthropological Theory and one additional Anthropology course numbered 300 or above.

 ART